zn3x/castmedia/docs/getting_started.md

-## What is CastMedia?
+## What is castmedia?

-CastMedia is an icecast media server that let's you broadcast media stream over internet.
-CastMedia currently supports MP3 media streams.
+castmedia is an icecast media server that lets you broadcast media stream over internet. castmedia currently supports MP3 media streams.

-While CastMedia is a server that let's you broadcast media stream to clients.
+While castmedia is a server that lets you broadcast media stream to clients.
 You still need an icecast source that provide media for the server.
 You can make your own client using [libshout](https://gitlab.xiph.org/xiph/icecast-libshout/) or use tools such as ffmpeg.

 ## Platforms